Hitting Drills And Tips To Get More Bat Speed

-Put on your Laser Strap power hitting aid.
+Put on your Laser Power Swing Trainer power hitting aid.

 Pick up a heavy baseball bat (advanced hitting).
 Swing from your hips, not your arms, increasing the resistance of our power swing trainer for Laser Blast drills limits your arms influence to improve core mechanics.
 If you’re a player swinging too much with your upper body, you won’t be able to hit the ball hard with high resistance Laser Blast drills.
 The heavy bat exaggerates mistakes caused by swinging with your arms as opposed to your “powerful core muscles.”

 High resistance Laser Blast drills teach how to generate power with minimal movement.
 Spread out in your batting stance to decrease movement of your extremities, relaxing your hands at the top of the strike zone.